daniel-wrench/reynolds_scales_project/README.md

 Codes for constructing a database of solar wind parameters and scales as measured by the *Wind* spacecraft (and potentially other spacecraft too)

 ## To-do
-1. Tell a story in a Word doc of the method and results
-2. Send doc to Tulasi
-5. Upon getting Tulasi's feedback, put together slides for AGU (don't spend more than half a day)
+1. Upon getting Tulasi's feedback, put together slides for AGU (don't spend more than half a day)
 6. Send Tulasi a recording of my draft presentation by Tuesday.
 4. Merge dataset with 99-2007 (keeping in mind that they do not start and end flat) and update plots
 5. Merge with remaining data